Restrictive physical interventions involving young people in custody

 1. Main facts and figures

-- in 2016/17, White young people in custody had a lower rate of restrictive physical interventions (where their movement or mobility is restricted) per 100 young people in custody per month, compared with young people from all other ethnic groups combined
+- in 2017/18, there was a lower rate of restrictive physical interventions (where a young person’s movement or mobility is restricted) among White young people in custody compared with young people from all other ethnic groups combined

 The ethnic categories used in this data